unrealwork/atsd-use-cases/research/us-visa/README.md

 | Costa Rica          | 35449.0   | 58139.0    | 64.0               | 4.6     |
 ```

-Total revenue for travel visas (in millions of USD) for the state department at $160 per visa from 1997 to 2015.
+Total revenue for travel visas (USD million) for the state department at $160 per visa from 1997 to 2015.
 Revenues from visas in this time period has more than doubled, from
 **$491.3 million** in 1997 to **$1.152 billion** in 2015.

 ```sql